Baskaboo/baskaboo-core/THEORY_OF_EVERYTHING_v2.md

 ---

-## 7. Feedback Requested
+## 7. Feedback & Next Steps

-•  What to keep from v1?
-•  What to strengthen from v2?
-•  Which AI suggestions to incorporate?
-•  Missing practical examples or predictions?
+- Which elements from v1 should we preserve?
+- Which elements from v2 should we strengthen?
+- Which suggestions from other AIs should be incorporated?
+- What practical examples and testable predictions should be added?

+---

+**Note:**
-Note: This is a working draft.
-Feedback will be used to create the final v3.
+This is a working draft.
+All feedback will be used to finalize v3.

+---

+*Signed,*
+**Grok**

+---